dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

 * Preserved array `$values` property contains object
   * **Newtonsoft.Json**: Unexpected token while deserializing object: EndObject.
 Path ''.
-  * **S.T.Json**: Throw - The property is already part of a preserved array object, cannot be read as a preserved array.
+  * **S.T.Json**: Throw - Preserved array $values property was not present or its value is not an array.

   ```json
   {